jright21/Static-Hosting-using-Terraform/README.md

 #### 2. Using Github webhook + API Gateway + AWS Lambda to implement CI/CD
 - GitHub webhook will send a request to the API gateway which then will trigger the lambda function
-- Lambda function will fetch a zip of all the files from the GitHub repository, unzip it and replaces all the current files of the s3 bucket with these new files
+- Lambda function will fetch a zip of all the files from the GitHub repository, unzip it and replace all the current files of the s3 bucket with these new files
 - We can use s3 versioning for failover.

 ##### Pros